For more information contact:

 Expenditure Deadlines for Sponsored Projects

-Principal investigators are to observe sponsors’ expenditure deadlines in order to avoid the possibility of disallowance of items purchased or received prior to the project start date or near the termination date of agreements.
-Should a sponsor disallow a purchase, the associated department is responsible for costs incurred.
+Principal investigators (PIs) are to observe sponsors’ expenditure deadlines in order to avoid the possibility of disallowance of items purchased or received prior to the project start date or near the termination date of agreements.
+Should a sponsor disallow a purchase, the associated departmental cost center is responsible for costs incurred.

 Purchase Order Date

-The purchase order date for equipment, supplies and services must be within the agreement period.
-Services Services are to be rendered within the agreement period.
+The purchase order date for equipment, supplies and services must be within the agreement’s period of performance and the appropriate budget period.

-Purchase Order dates must not predate the agreement unless specific prior arrangements have been made with the sponsoring agency and SPS.
+Purchase order dates must not predate the agreement unless specific prior arrangements have been made with the sponsoring agency and SPS.
 To request an award line to make authorized

-Purchase Order dates must provide enough time for items to be received and used prior to the termination date.
+Purchase order dates must provide enough time for items to be received and used prior to the agreement termination date.

-Equipment, supplies and services must be received and used within the agreement period.
+Equipment, supplies and services must be received and used within the agreement period of performance.
 Disallowance is a possibility for supplies and equipment received after or close to the termination date.

-Retain documentation relating to receipt of items, e.g., Receiving Report.
+The department must retain documentation relating to receipt of items, e.g., Receiving Report, supplier store receipts.

-Failure to utilize consumable supplies within the project’s period of performance may require either of the following actions:
+Failure to utilize the approved, allowable consumable supplies within the project’s period of performance may require either of the following actions:

-- Prorationing of costs and refund to the sponsor, or
+- Prorationing of costs and refund to the sponsor.

 - Partial disallowance upon audit, particularly if auditors can demonstrate that items were not used to complete the project.

-Funds for project reports or results published after project completion must be charged 30 days prior to the end of the closeout period.
+Expenditures for project reports or results published after project completion must be charged 30 days prior to the end of the closeout period.